musios-app/support-act/README.md

 This script shows some of things that can be done with support act.
 You can change and add actions to suit your rig and performance needs.
+If there's a problem with your environment (like a missing file or device), then the script will warn you and give the optioin to stop and fix, or continue.

 ```
 -- Setup for Tuesday night gig